Tracy Levine Photo

 Amber Greviskes

-Amber (she/her) is a second-year student in the Clinical Psychology department where she is working toward her PsyD.
+Amber (she/her) is a fourth-year student in the Clinical Psychology department where she is working toward her PsyD.
 Previously, she earned degrees in news-editorial journalism from the University of Illinois at Urbana-Champaign.
 Having spent years working with those affected by sexual assault and domestic violence, her research interests include trauma, especially as it relates to crime victims’ experiences, and vicarious trauma in first responders.
 She is also interested in policies that support the decriminalization of mental illness.
-This passion led her to NRCI, where she is one of the team’s Mental Health First Aid instructors in addition to researching, developing and presenting other mental health education programs.
+This passion led her to NRCI, where she supports Mental Health First Aid programs in addition to researching, developing and presenting other mental health education programs.

 karishma sunkara